bouwe77/react-testing-library-101/README.md

 - Debugging with `screen.debug`

+- `getBy` query

+- User events

-- Queries, and which one to use when:
+- Recap of Queries, and which one to use when:

   - `getBy`
+  - `await findBy`
   - `queryBy`
-  - `await findBy`

 - Asserting with `expect`